Safe & Supportive Schools

 Safe and Supportive Schools Commission

-The Safe and Supportive Schools Commission (Commission) was created by An Act Relative to the Reduction of Gun Violence.
-Chapter 284 of the Acts of 2014 was signed into law by the Governor on August 13, 2014 (House Bill 4376).
+The Safe and Supportive Schools Commission (Commission) was created as part of the Safe and Supportive Schools Framework Law (Massachusetts General Laws, chapter 69, section 1P), through An Act Relative to the Reduction of Gun Violence.
+Chapter 284 of the Acts of 2014 was signed into law on August 13, 2014 (House Bill 4376).

 Safe and Supportive Schools Commission - First Annual Report (December 2015)

 (i) Make recommendations to the ESE board on updating, improving and refining the framework and the self-assessment tool;

 (ii) Identify strategies for increasing schools' capacity to carry out the administrative functions identified by the behavioral health and public schools task force;